Rosie's - Authentic Mexican Cuisine in NYC

 New York’s East Village is a young and funky neighbourhood filled with coffee shops, concept stores, bars, and some of the best brunches in the city.
 Newly opened Rosie’s Mexican restaurant fits the bill, filling a niche in the market for simple, authentic Mexican cuisine.

 After travelling frequently around Mexico, Marc Meyer and Vicki Freeman, the husband and wife team behind popular restaurants Cookshop, Hundred Acres, and Vic’s, fell in love with the bold flavours and unique ingredients that went into made-from-scratch Mexican cooking.
-Rosie’s was created to capture the ambiance of a real outdoor Mexican market stall, serving traditional dishes gathered from the couple’s travels.
+Rosie’s was created to capture the ambience of a real outdoor Mexican market stall, serving traditional dishes gathered from the couple’s travels.

 Festive lights hang in garlands from the ceiling and floor-to-ceiling windows run along two walls, thrown open on warm days to give the restaurant the feel of a popular open-air taqueria.
 A comal griddle station in the centre of the dining room busily churns out freshly griddle tortillas for tacos al pastor and Baja fish tacos.
 Pale blue, green, and yellow mosaic tiles line the bar and comal station, calling to mind decorative Portuguese azulejos.